A-Elshahawy/RAG-QA/README.md

 # RAG-Based Document Question Answering System

 This repository implements a Retrieval-Augmented Generation (RAG) system for accurate document querying.
-The system utilizes OpenAI embeddings, Pinecone vector database, and the LangChain framework to provide precise answers to questions based on document content.
+The system utilizes HuggingFaceBgeEmbeddings, Pinecone vector database, and the LangChain framework to provide precise answers to questions based on document content.

 ## Project Overview

 The Document QA system combines vector embeddings and large language models to enable accurate question answering about document contents.
 The system follows these key steps:

 1. **Document Processing** : PDF documents are loaded and split into manageable chunks
-2. **Vector Embedding** : Document chunks are converted to vector embeddings and stored in Pinecone
+2. **Vector Embedding** : Document chunks are converted to vector embeddings using HuggingFaceBgeEmbeddings and stored in Pinecone
 3. **Retrieval** : Relevant document chunks are retrieved based on query similarity
 4. **Generation** : An LLM generates precise answers based on the retrieved context